 limit of 5 Pa.
 Building codes recommend that each appliance should provide its own make-up air.
 However, they rely on passive openings but dependent on wind direction, they may actually draw more air from the house.
 Spillage resistant appliances (e.g. direct vent gas appliances) are a much more reliable solution.

-Adamski Builders LLC does advanced diagnostics to properly design mitigation system, properly size vent pipe, and installation of correct fan size.
+Adamski Builders LLC performs Pressure Field Extension (PFE) to properly design radon mitigation system, properly size vent pipe, and installation of correct fan size.
 Oversized radon mitigation fans draw not just soil gas from the ground but also indoor air from the house through cracks and pores in concrete.
 Causing higher energy costs to heat and cool the home.
 And possibly causing back drafting of appliances and carbon monoxide issues.
 Some companies say they do advanced diagnostics but are they.
 Especially if they are installing the same oversized fan for every project.

 What to look for in a radon mitigation provider.